AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/CreateAutoProvisioningGroup.md

 -   For a Windows instance, the hostname must be 2 to 15 characters in length and cannot contain periods \(.\) or contain only digits.
 It can contain letters, digits, and hyphens \(-\).
 -   For instances that run other operating systems such as Linux, the hostname must be 2 to 64 characters in length.
 You can use periods \(.\) to separate the hostname into multiple segments.
 Each segment can contain letters, digits, and hyphens \(-\).

-When you create multiple instances at a time, you can specify sequential hostnames.
-For more information, see [Specify sequential instance names or hostnames](~~196048~~).

 When both the LaunchTemplateId and LaunchConfiguration.\* parameters are specified, the LaunchTemplateId parameter is preferentially used. |
 |LaunchConfiguration.InstanceDescription|String|No|Instance\_Description|The description of the instance.
 The description must be 2 to 256 characters in length and cannot start with `http://` or `https://`.
 When both the LaunchTemplateId and LaunchConfiguration.\* parameters are specified, the LaunchTemplateId parameter is preferentially used. |
 |LaunchConfiguration.KeyPairName|String|No|KeyPair\_Name|The name of the key pair.